 A. The PAE can provide you, as a client, with a fresh perspective on a familiar problem or with an opportunity to analyze new issues that your organization may not have had the time to address.
-You may also use the PAE to obtain policy advice from an objective, independent source.
+You may also use the PAE to obtain policy recommendations from an objective, independent source.
 In all cases, the PAE will provide your organization with a useful, professional study at very little cost.

 A. Students are free to work on a wide variety of projects in different policy fields.
 Some projects incorporate highly technical or quantitative techniques; others use organizational or management analysis.
 All projects, however, must be focused on an actual policy decision or problem.
 Background or library research is not an adequate project in itself.
-The topic must be limited enough in scope to be completed during the time frame, yet broad enough to be intellectually challenging for the student and useful to the client.
+The topic must be limited enough in scope to be completed during the time frame (September to March), yet broad enough to be intellectually challenging for the student and useful to the client.
 Examples of recent projects can be found here.

 A. The student is asked to understand your position as a client and to see the problem from your organization’s perspective.
 At the same time, independent thinking is crucial to the project’s success and, therefore, students are encouraged to look at the problem from alternative points of view, and to bring those alternatives to your attention.

 A. PAE topic and client selection begins in August when PAE proposals are solicited from clients.
 Throughout September, students discuss topics and client needs and in early October, PAE topics are finalized.
 From this time through March, several interim products are developed by the student, including a detailed prospectus and several drafts.
 The final product is due at the end of March.